-Matter within the following categories, when found in the mail, should be held temporarily, and the Inspection Service should be advised immediately.
-Such matters should thereafter be disposed of under instructions promptly furnished by the Inspection Service.
-These categories of matter are nonmailable firearms and switchblade knives; controlled substances); motor vehicle master keys and locksmithing devices; alcohol; and explosive, incendiary, or hazardous materials or devices that may present an immediate threat to persons or property (see Publication 52).
+Matter within the following categories, when found in the mail, must be held temporarily, and the Inspection Service must be advised immediately.
+The disposition of such items is determined according to instructions promptly furnished by the Inspection Service.
+These categories of matter are nonmailable firearms and switchblade knives; controlled substances; motor vehicle master keys and locksmithing devices; alcohol; domestic packages of cigarettes, smokeless tobacco, or electronic nicotine delivery systems (ENDS) where an exception does not apply; and explosive, incendiary, or hazardous materials or devices that may present an immediate threat to persons or property (see Publication 52).
 This provision does not authorize the opening or inspection of any mail.